Azure/Azure-Functions/.github/ISSUE_TEMPLATE.md

 Welcome to the Azure Functions GitHub repo

-For technical help, please visit our forums: https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=AzureFunctions or use the `azure-functions` tag on Stack Overflow
+For technical help, please visit our forums: https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=AzureFunctions or use the [`azure-functions` tag on Stack Overflow](http://stackoverflow.com/questions/tagged/azure-functions).

-This repo is intended for documentation issues.
+This repo should be used for issues in documentation or the Functions Visual Studio tooling.

+For issues with the [Azure Functions CLI](https://www.npmjs.com/package/azure-functions-cli) please use https://github.com/Azure/azure-webjobs-sdk-script and add a "[CLI]" prefix.
 For runtime issues (e.g. "my function doesn't work as intended"), please use https://github.com/Azure/azure-webjobs-sdk-script
 For portal issues, please use https://github.com/projectkudu/AzureFunctionsPortal For template issues, please use https://github.com/azure/azure-webjobs-sdk-templates